 In the meantime, if you are a low income home owner, you may be eligible for a rebate under the current State’s Low and Moderate Income Homeowners Property Tax Relief program. www.revenue.nh.gov/assistance/low-moderate.htm

 Eligibility is based on the adjusted gross income used for federal income taxes.
 (Social Security income is generally fully or partially excluded from adjusted gross income.)
 To qualify, adjusted gross income must be under $20,000 for a one-person household or $40,000 for a two-person household.
 Unfortunately, the rebate only applies to the first $100,000 of property value, so the maximum rebate is about $200.
 The application period is May 1 through June 30.

 University System funding

 I will testify before the House Finance Committee.

 The State uses a 2-year budget.
-The process to develop the next budget will begin in January 2019.
-I will advocate for increase funding.
+The process to develop the next budget will begin in January 2021.
+Due to Covid-19, revenues with be down and difficult to estimate.
+Unlike the federal government, the State can spend only as much money as it takes in.
+I will advocate for a reasonable increase in University funding.